 The Audit: Where the Money Was Hiding

-What I found fell into three categories.
+What typically gets uncovered falls into three categories.

 1. Undocumented Add-Backs: $400K Recovered